heathermiller/wwwscala13/call-for-papers.md

 ### Student Talks

-In addition to regular papers and tool demos, we also solicit short *student talks* by PhD students.
+In addition to regular papers and tool demos, we also solicit short *student talks* by bachelor/master/PhD students.
 A student talk is not accompanied by a paper (it is sufficient to submit a short abstract of the talk in plain text).
-Student talks are about 5 minutes long, presenting ongoing or completed research related to Scala, or announcing a project that would be of interest to the Scala community.
+Student talks are about 5-10 minutes long, presenting ongoing or completed research related to Scala, or announcing a project that would be of interest to the Scala community.